FREQUENTLY ASKED QUESTIONS

 Amaro is a specific Italian subset of herbal liqueurs.
 It always includes noticeable bitterness from roots, barks, and botanicals, balanced with sweetness.
 Flavors tend to be darker, earthier, and more structured.

 In short, all amari are herbal liqueurs, but not all herbal liqueurs are amari.
-Our approach focuses on the Germanic tradition, which favors layered herbs, fruit, flowers, and spice to create complexity without leaning as heavily into bitterness.
+Our approach focuses on the Germanic tradition, which favors layered herbs, fruit, flowers, and spices to create complexity without leaning too heavily on bitterness.

 Are your spirits gluten-free?

 Our fruit brandies, herbal liqueurs, whiskeys, and most botanical spirits contain no gluten ingredients.
-Barley, contains gluten, but the distillation process completes removes gluten proteins (NCA).
+Barley contains gluten, but the distillation process completely removes gluten proteins (NCA).
 Individuals with severe sensitivities should consult their personal comfort level since the consumption of alcohol may aggravate any acute inflammation.

 Do you release seasonal or limited-edition spirits?

 We produce several seasonal releases, small-batch liqueurs, and experimental distillations each year.
-Sign up for our mailing list to be the first to hear about upcoming drops.
+Sign up for our mailing list to be notified!

 Aquavit is a traditional grain-based spirit flavored primarily with caraway, dill and the ubiquitous blend of ‘secret’ botanicals to make it unique.
 The processing is very similar to the London Dry Gin production.
 Northern Germany has been producing its own style for centuries, shaped by Hanseatic trade routes and a drinking culture built around hearty food, coastal weather, and a fondness for bold flavors.
 While Scandinavia gets most of the spotlight today, Northern German aquavit developed in parallel.
 German distillers leaned into caraway, fennel, and local herbs to create a crisp, savory profile that pairs naturally with smoked fish, rye bread, and cured meats.
 The region’s long tradition of herbal spirits, precise grain distillation, and old merchant connections helped make aquavit a fixture in North German homes, holidays, and taverns.